Saturday, December 17, 2005

 The following day was a rest day.
 I caught a train to Alexandria with another member of our tour group, Patti, a Canadian soldier on R&R from the Afghanistan front line.
 She's in the white Fez hat in the opening images of the post.
 While we were off exploring, Garry chilled out in our hotel.
 Alex was certainly worth the visit if only to offer a contrast to the dust and dirt of Cairo.

 The Express Train took about 2.5 hours to reach the coast.
-We then spent the day walking from one end of Alexandria to the other, taking in the most popular tourist sights, including Polmey's Pillar and the extensive Roman catacombs.
+We then spent a day walking from one end of Alexandria to the other, taking in many of its most popular tourist sights, including Polmey's Pillar and the extensive Roman catacombs.
 By the time we were done, we'd walked more than 11km.

-Imagine if you could, the contrast of this monument with that of the intricately carved white domes of the Abu al-Abbas al-Mursi Mosque.
+Imagine if you can, the contrast of this barren monument with that of the intricately carved white domes capping Abu al-Abbas al-Mursi Mosque.
 This stunning building is dedicated to the 13th-Century Murcian Andalusi Sufi saint Abul Abbas al-Mursi.
 His tomb resides inside.
 Sadly, we could only view the mosque through a grilled gate.

 Toward the end of the day, I managed to take an unscheduled plunge into the Mediterranean Sea.
 I slipped on a slimy rock while capturing just one more digital memory.
 The camera took a solid whack and never focused quite the same again.
 You can see me taking this final photo below, moments before my feet disappeared from under me.
 That image I was trying to capture?
 The Citadel of Qaitbay which you can see above.